groverj3/groverj3.github.io/content/pages/about.md

 Just outside of Kalamazoo (a real place, believe it or not).
 This was my first exposure to science outside of academia.
 There I mostly extracted DNA, performed qPCR assays, and ordered supplies for our lab.
-Due to the nature of their work and the FDA's regulated (the GLPs) we also did a lot of paperwork.
+Due to the nature of their work and the FDA's regulations (the GLPs) we also did a lot of paperwork.
 After two years there I had decided to move on to graduate school.

 I came to The University of Arizona to complete a professional science masters.